tsaruggan/matisse/README.md

 This project was originally developed as a team project for McMaster University's SFWRENG 3XA3: Software Project Management course in collaboration with [Isra Zahid](https://github.com/israzahid) and [Samia Anwar](https://github.com/SamiaAnwar).

+> Check out [matisse-palette](https://github.com/tsaruggan/matisse-palette) which extends matisse to allow for colour palettes to be generated from images using K-means clustering.

 ## Installation
 ```